MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_makefiles.rst

 -------------------------

 Each application contains a makefile for storing the names of each module that has a transformation script.
-This list is used by the app-specific PSyclone makefile to reduce the number of searches that it must perform by only searching for modules included in the list.
+This list is used by the science interface PSyclone makefiles to reduce the number of searches that it must perform by only searching for modules included in the list.
 These makefiles can be found in each application at::

     <application>
+    └── build/
         └── psyclone_transmute_file_list.mk

 .. note::
     This is only required for modules with transformation scripts held in the ``transmute/`` directory (non-LFRic source or modules that are not targeted by the LFRic Core ``psyclone.mk`` file).
+Some applications will not have this .mk file.